Yorkshire and the Humber: Rail

 The central hubs of the rail network in the region are Leeds, Sheffield and York.
 The East Coast Main Line passes through Leeds and York, operated by London North Eastern Railway which has its headquarters in York.
 The Midland Main Line finishes at Sheffield, with a less regular service to Leeds, operated by East Midlands Railway.
 East–west routes are operated by TransPennine Express to Manchester and Liverpool.
 Leeds has a fairly extensive commuter network and an electrified section in the North of Bradford provides many commuter services.
 Sheffield has a smaller commuter rail network and there are also less extensive systems in Doncaster, Huddersfield, Wakefield and Harrogate, which connect the districts of the settlements to the centre by rail.
 The express service between Leeds and Huddersfield is notably quick.

 The South Yorkshire Passenger Transport Executive and West Yorkshire Metro subsidise commuters' travel with discount schemes.
-Class 399 tram-trains are to be introduced in Sheffield in 2018.
+Class 399 tram-trains were introduced in Sheffield in 2017.

 Hull is connected to London by Hull Trains' services.
 North Yorkshire has a skeleton train network, with Scarborough and York being the main destinations.
 The Yorkshire Coast Line connects Hull to Scarborough.
 The Hull to York Line runs along the north of the Humber through Selby, and takes in Sherburn-in-Elmet and nearby rural stations south of York, being of great use to commuters to York since being reopened in the 1980s.

 South of the Humber, Scunthorpe and nearby rural stations are connected by the South Humberside Main Line, run by Northern.
 Grimsby is connected (also through Scunthorpe) on TransPennine Express' South TransPennine route from Sheffield (originating at Manchester Airport).

 The region is home to a rail land speed record.
 On 1 November 1987, an InterCity 125 travelled at 238 km/h between Northallerton and Thirsk.

 Mass transit

 Only Sheffield has its own mass-transit system, the Sheffield Supertram, owned by SYPTE and run by Stagecoach.
 Leeds and Bradford have more developed commuter rail systems but lack any mass transit system.
 The Leeds Supertram was an approved scheme in Leeds.
-However, the funding was pulled and the scheme has been replaced by the proposed Leeds Trolleybus scheme.
+However, the funding was pulled and the scheme has been replaced by the proposed Leeds Trolleybus scheme, which itself, was also cancelled.
 In the past Bradford, Halifax, Huddersfield, Kingston upon Hull, Leeds, Rotherham, Sheffield and York have all had mass-transit systems.